 What are the Facilities

-The Reading Room comprises one large hall, which can accommodate up to 60 people or be subdivided into two smaller areas using a folding partition.
+The Reading Room comprises one large hall, which can accommodate up to 55 people or be subdivided into two smaller areas using a folding partition.
 There is also a small kitchen.
 The building had a major refurbishment in 2015 and re-decorated in 2018 to provide a very pleasant venue for small gatherings.
 Please visit the Gallery to view photographs of the interior and consider hiring it for your next family party or event.

 The Reading Room does not have a car park.
 Visitors are requested to park with consideration for local residents and businesses, to respect any notices that reserve space for customers or residents and not to obstruct any footpaths, driveway entrances or private roads.

 Hiring the Reading Room

-If you are interested in hiring the Reading Room, on either a regular basis or for a one-off event, please email Stella Cantor, Booking Secretary (preferred) or call 01737 843335.
+If you are interested in hiring the Reading Room, on either a regular basis or for a one-off event, please email Stella Cantor, Booking Secretary, preferred (or telephone 01737 843335).

 The rate for hiring is a minimum of £30 for up to 3 hours, and thereafter at £10 per hour.
 Please contact Stella if you are interested in a regular booking as a lower rate might apply.
 Click here to read the basic conditions of hire.